Brisket: Other variations

-In New Zealand cuisine, it is used in a boil-up.
-Boiled in seasoned water with green vegetables and potatoes, it is popular amongst Maori people.
+In New Zealand cuisine, it is used in a boil up.
+Boiled in seasoned water with green vegetables and potatoes, it is popular amongst Māori people.

 It is a common cut of meat used in Vietnamese phở soup.

 In Italian cuisine, brisket is used to prepare bollito misto, a typical Northern Italy recipe.

 On the Indian subcontinent, it is used in nihari, a popular dish.

-In Mexican cuisine, brisket is used to prepare suadero tacos.